 The Impact of Extending Childcare on Female Labor in Chile

 Childcare duties are often cited as one reason why labor force participation is typically lower for women than men.
 In Chile, researchers conducted a randomized evaluation to measure the effect of providing free after-school care for children ages 6-13 on women’s labor market outcomes.
 The program increased women’s labor force participation and employment, and increased the use of daycare for young children who were ineligible for the program, suggesting that women need childcare for all of their children in order to join the labor market.
 While the program did not specifically target the academic outcomes of the children participants, the after-school program increased school attendance and grades of children who did not previously have after-school parental supervision.

 Increasing women’s labor force participation, defined as being employed or actively looking for work, can help alleviate poverty by generating additional income, especially for women-led households, which tend to be among the poorer households in Latin America.
 Yet, labor force participation is typically lower among women than men, and women often cite the absence of childcare as the main reason for not participating.
-In this context, providing free childcare may be an effective way to increase women’s involvement in the workforce .
+In this context, providing free childcare may be an effective way to increase women’s involvement in the workforce.
 However, if women simply substitute paying for childcare with free childcare services, this would lead to no overall change in use of childcare or subsequent labor market outcomes.
 In addition, providing free childcare for children of some age groups but not others may also have little effect on employment outcomes for women who care for multiple children.
 To address these questions, researchers conducted a randomized evaluation to measure the impact of providing free childcare on mothers’ employment and labor force participation in Chile.

 Context of the evaluation

-Despite significant growth in female labor force participation in Chile over the last two decades, only 49 percent of women participated in the labor force in 2011, compared to 75 percent of men.1 Labor force participation is particularly low among less educated women, women with small children, and women in low-income households.
+Despite significant growth in female labor force participation in Chile over the last two decades, only 49 percent of women participated in the labor force in 2011, compared to 75 percent of men.
+1 2 Labor force participation is particularly low among less educated women, women with small children, and women in low-income households.
 Furthermore, female-headed households are more prevalent among the poor: In 2011, women led 39 percent of all households and 51 percent of poor households in Chile.

 Details of the intervention

 Eligible program participants included women responsible for at least one child between ages 6 and 13, who were also economically active (working, seeking work, unemployed, involved in training courses, or completing an educational program), over eighteen years old, and below a certain poverty level.
-The program was offered starting in March or April and ending in December 2012.
+The program was offered starting in March or April and ended in December 2012.

 To measure the impact of the program on women’s labor market outcomes, researchers conducted household surveys a year after the program began.
 Researchers also measured whether there were unintended impacts on children’s academic outcomes, using administrative data on grades and attendance from 2012 and 2013.

 Results and policy lessons

 Program use and substitution: Women who were offered the program were 29 percentage points more likely to utilize the program than the comparison group.
-Offering the program increased the use of any childcare by 5.9 percentage points (from 49 percent in the comparison group), a 12 percent increase..
-This indicates that the program allowed some mothers who had been caring for their children in the afternoons to send them to the program and use this time for other activities .
+Offering the program increased the use of any childcare by 5.9 percentage points (from 49 percent in the comparison group), a 12 percent increase.
+This indicates that the program allowed some mothers who had been caring for their children in the afternoons to send them to the program and use this time for other activities.
 However, a substantial share of women who used the program already had their children enrolled in childcare and simply used the 4-7 program as a substitute for other childcare options.